strangetom/ingredient-parser/docs/source/guide/data.rst

 BBC Food
 ~~~~~~~~

-The Cookstr dataset is derived from 10,599 recipes scraped from `<bbc.co.uk/food>`_ between 2017-06 and 2017-07.
+The BBC dataset is derived from 10,599 recipes scraped from `<bbc.co.uk/food>`_ between 2017-06 and 2017-07.
 The scraped data can be found at https://archive.org/details/recipes-en-201706.

 * The dataset is unlabelled and will need labelling manually.
 * The dataset primarily uses metric units, although many ingredients give the quantity in multiple units